 Of course, edX is not the only important initiative in online education.
 Coursera, a company that was founded just last year, has already recruited many prestigious universities – including Duke, Stanford and Princeton – to offer more than 100 classes this fall in subjects as varied as world music and quantum mechanics.
 In addition, there is Udacity, which teaches subjects like programming and computer science by helping students build interesting projects like a blog or a search engine.

 Although online education is still in its infancy – you can’t get a degree from edX or Coursera – it gives students many advantages that augurs well for its future growth.
-Students can watch classes from home, discuss lectures on message boards and solve problems at their own pace.
+Students can watch classes from home, discuss lectures on message boards, prepare book reports and solve problems at their own pace.